mouthful-of-wasps/pyt/readme.md

 Work done while reading 978-1-7185-0132-4 trying to learn python.

-At the same time  working on git/github understanding.
+At the same time  working on git / github understanding.